Karthikeya-Meesala/Hello-Palakonda/README.md

 # Hello!
-Palakonda - Landing Page | Made with Html & CSS
+Palakonda - Landing Page

 This project is a simple landing page for "Hello!
 Palakonda", an open source project, being made for my hometown Palakonda.